 From a medical perspective, there are various things you need to look out for to figure out whether your dog’s eating habits mean he or she needs to be taken to the vet.
 Ask yourself the following questions:

-- Is this something that only recently started or has your cockapoo always had a large appetite?
+- Is this something that only recently started, or has your cockapoo always had an enormous appetite?

 - What is your dog eating currently?
 Have there been any changes made to his or her diet?

 - Does your cockapoo have a good bill of health?

 - How much does your cockapoo weigh?

 - Has your cockapoo had loose stools or bouts of vomiting?

 - Is your cockapoo on any medication at the moment?

 The answers to these questions could help you and, more likely, your vet determine if there is a medical reason your cockapoo’s appetite has increased, especially if there is no reason for the change.